Springerle/springerle.github.io/README.md

 This is the website for “Springerle” ([/ʃpʀɪŋɛʀlə/](https://translate.google.com/#de/de/Springerle)), a collection of cookiecutter molds mostly for Python and Java.

+## Motivation and Goals

+The main goal of *Springerle* is to provide basic templates and add-on facets to incrementally build projects in a flexible and composable manner.

 ## Installing the cookiecutter CLI

 The following is an easy way to install the `cookiecutter` command line tool into your `$HOME`,